EliYakubov7/Snake-Game/README.md

 ## About the game:

-- The Zero is a head of the snake
+- The 0 is a head of the snake
 - The F is a sign to fruit and you need eat it (You get 10 score)
 - Every time you eat the fruit, the tail will increase in one
 - The game not contains a limits.
 You can move through the wall